If you’re living and working in the UK, you’ll likely have noticed National Insurance contributions (NICs) coming out of your paycheck.

 National Insurance is a state tax on your earnings and/or self-employed profits.
 Like income tax, all contributions are paid into a fund to help pay for certain state benefits when individuals need help.

 In the UK, you will be charged NICs once you turn 16 and your earned income reaches a certain level.
 At the moment, this is £242 a week if you are an employee.
 For self-employed individuals, profits need to be over £11,908 a year.

 You must have a National Insurance number before you start paying National Insurance.
 If you work in the UK, you’re liable to start paying NICs as soon as you start working for your employer.
 You cannot work in the UK before applying for a National Insurance number.

 And once you reach the State Pension age, you don’t need to pay NICs at all.

 How do you apply for a National Insurance number?

 If you’re a migrant in the UK, you should be allocated a National Insurance number on your biometric residence permit.
 If you aren’t allocated one this way, you should apply for it as soon as you’re in the UK.
 This can be done by calling the National Insurance helpline number on 0800 141 2075.

-UK nationals should have received their NI number and card automatically in the run up to their 16th birthday.
-If you’re a UK national under the age of 20 and you didn’t receive your NI number, you should call the helpline on 0300 200 3500.
+UK nationals will normally receive their NI number and card automatically in the run-up to their 16th birthday.
+UK nationals under the age of 20 who haven’t received their NI number should call the helpline on 0300 200 3500.
 If you’re over 20 years old, you should contact the National Insurance application line on 0800 141 2075.

 You will need ID and may need to attend an interview in order to obtain your National Insurance number.
 The office is open Monday to Friday.